Ebube-Ochemba/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 # More pointers, arrays and strings

-> This project was on
+> This project was on more pointers, arrays and string.

 ## Summary

-I learnt about...
+I learnt more about pointers, arrays and string.

 ## Requirements